ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-getting-started/index.md

 | ```

 [[only-react]]
-| In this article we will walk through the necessary steps to add ag-Charts to an existing React project and produce your first charts.
+| In this article we will walk through the necessary steps to add AG Charts to an existing React project and produce your first charts.
 |
-| ## Add ag-Charts to Your Project
+| ## Add AG Charts to Your Project
 |
 | For the purposes of this tutorial, we are going to scaffold a React app with [create-react-app](https://github.com/facebook/create-react-app).
 |
-| Don't worry if your project has a different configuration - ag-Charts and the React wrapper are distributed as NPM packages, which should work with any common React project module bundler setup.
+| Don't worry if your project has a different configuration - AG Charts and the React wrapper are distributed as NPM packages, which should work with any common React project module bundler setup.
 |
 | Let's follow the [create-react-app instructions](https://github.com/facebook/create-react-app#quick-overview) and run the following commands in your terminal:
 |